kailash-manasarovar/statement/docs/timeline/2024/february.md

 - It seems sensible to have some formal documentation on record and so I email the Generalitat Valenciana in Alicante, details given by the previous brief response I received in January:
     - [Another complaint in English](../../content/documents/emails/feb-10-email-to-alicante-en.pdf).
     - [Another complaint in Spanish](../../content/documents/emails/feb-10-email-to-alicante-es.pdf).
-    - [Proof of sending via email](../../content/documents/emails/receipt-of-feb-email.pdf) -> this includes an extra short email I wrote about my concerns that Porsche Correas would lie about me and proof that was sent also.
+    - [Proof of sending via email](../../content/documents/emails/receipt-of-feb-email.pdf) -> this includes an extra short email I wrote about my concerns that Porsche would lie about me and proof that was sent also.

 ## The conservatory knows about my correspondence to the Generalitat